zachlieberman/PopulationGrowthSimulator/README.md

 # PopulationGrowthSimulator
-Final Project that generated data, tables, and graphs for population growth.
+Final C-Language Project that generated data, tables, and graphs for population growth.

 Analyze.cpp: Imports lopop and analyzes the data by mean and standard deviation.